Scow

 A scow is a smaller type of barge.
 Some scows are rigged as sailing scows.
 In the 19th and early 20th centuries, scows carried cargo in coastal waters and inland waterways, having an advantage for navigating shallow water or small harbours.
 Scows were in common use in the American Great Lakes and other parts of the U.S., Canada, southern England, and New Zealand.
-In modern times their main purpose is for recreation and racing; there are also garbage scows for aquatic transport of refuse.
+In modern times their main recreational purpose is for racing, but the hull type is widely used in the construction industry and as garbage scows for aquatic transport of refuse.

 Scows

 The name "scow" derives from the Dutch schouw.
 Old Saxon has a similar word scaldan which means to push from the shore, clearly related to punting.

 A second theory suggests that schouw comes from schol or schouw, meaning "shallow," referring to the vessel’s usefulness in shallow waters due to its flat bottom.

 A third theory also connects the word to the act of pushing, proposing that the schouw could be pushed over reed beds and low dikes, allowing access to shallow peat lakes.

 The Dutch word schouw is also associated with ferryboats; 40 different places in the Netherlands include schouw in their name are or were locations of a ferry crossing.

 The basic scow was developed as a flat-bottomed barge (i.e. a large punt) capable of navigating shallow rivers and sitting comfortably on the bottom when the tide was out.
 By 1848 scows were being rigged for sailing using leeboards or sliding keels.
 They were also used as dumb barges towed by steamers.
 Dumb scows were used for a variety of purposes: garbage (see The Adventures of Tugboat Annie), dredging (see Niagara Scow) as well as general estuarine cargos.